telerik/ajax-docs/controls/grid/client-side-programming/radgrid-object/methods/clearactiverow.md

->note Please note that this method will work only when Keyboard Navigation and Row Selection of RadGrid are enabled.
+>tip Please note that this method will work only when Keyboard Navigation and Row Selection of RadGrid are enabled.
 >